As an Amazon Associate I earn from qualifying purchases.

 That’s exactly what this is.
 Liquid to make it smooth, sugar to sweeten it up a bit, and cream cheese to make it creamy.
 No eggs.
 No oil.
 No butter.
 Just pure, raw cake flavor.
 And some added sprinkles for good measure!

 We ate this at girls’ weekend on graham crackers and pretzels, but it goes VERY well on a spoon, if I do say so myself.
 Get creative!

 Slap it on some cookies, throw it in a milkshake, or seriously, just eat it.
 I would be lying if I said Matt and I didn’t get our (clean) fingers in there when I brought the little bit of leftovers home from the beach.

 Seriously, people.
 You are going to l-o-v-e this.
 I can’t even say any more about it!

-- Half of a box of Pillsbury Funfetti Cake Mix (approximately 1 and ½ cups dry)
+- 1/2 box Pillsbury Funfetti Cake Mix approximately 1 and 1/2 cups dry

-- In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, beat the cream cheese on medium-high speed until smooth and no lumps remain.
+- In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, beat the cream cheese on medium-high speed until smooth.

 - Reduce mixer speed to low and slowly add half of the Funfetti mix.
 Add half of the milk and and mix until combined.
 Add remaining Funfetti mix and milk and increase mixer to medium speed to blend.

-- Again, reduce mixer speed to low and add the powdered sugar.
-Increase mixer to medium speed and blend until completely combined.
+- Reduce mixer speed again to low and add the powdered sugar.
+When all of the powdered sugar is in the bowl, increase mixer speed to medium and blend until completely combined.

 - Stir in sprinkles with a spatula.
 Serve with pretzels, graham crackers, cookies, or your favorite crunchy treat.
 Cake batter dip will stay fresh in an airtight container in the refrigerator up to 3 days.